WandiParis/EasyAdminPlusBundle/doc/chapter-5.md

 ### ACL

-Thanks to [ACL](chapter-4.md) feature, you can restrict `Export` action to a specific `role`.
+You can restrict `Export` action to a specific `permission`.

-Simply add the minimum role required to get the feature enabled:
+Simply add the minimum permission required to get the feature enabled:

 ```yaml
 # config/packages/easy_admin.yaml